Souk21/jsfx-lint/README.md

 Default severity: `error`

-Function is called with too many or too few parameters.
+A function is called with too many or too few parameters.

 ```
 foo = abs(1, 2);